 FACT: The healthy fat, (in this case avocado oil) in salad dressing helps your body absorb the good nutrients from all those veggies you top it with.
 A new study in the journal Molecular Nutrition & Food Research showed that people absorb more of the heart-healthy carotenoids in fruit and vegetables when they toss their salads with dressings high in nutritious monounsaturated fats, hence my avocado oil packing the great kind of fats.

 Whole foods have the ability to support, heal and nourish our bodies, the way nature intended them to.
 You’d be surprised at how many things in your kitchen right now act as immune system builders, improve digestion, fight flus, are antibacterial, cancer preventers, increase metabolism, and anti-aging warriors and at the same time adding flavor to our yummy foods.
+You can find more uses of turmeric supplements here.

 WHY NOT STORE BOUGHT SALAD DRESSING?